19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Derived Statistics/Experience Points.md

 	- Any magical treasure that is especially powerful (25000+) is a mythic treasure.
 		- Generally, there is at most 1 mythic treasure reward per quest / dungeon.
 		- *"'What?' cried Gimli, started out his silence.
 'A corslet of Moria-silver?
 That was a kingly gift!"*
-	- A hoard of rare treasures counts as a mythic treasure, rather than each treasure needing to be accounted for individually.
+	- A hoard of rare treasures counts as a mythic treasure, rather than each treasure being accounted for individually.
 ### Combat XP
-- Defeated magical monsters grant [XP](Experience%20Points.md) equal to half their [Level](Level.md), rounded down.
+- Defeated creatures (includes breaking [Morale](../../Social%20Systems/Morale%20System.md)) grant [XP](Experience%20Points.md) equal to half their [Level](Level.md), rounded down.
-	- A Monster's stat block states whether a creature is mundane or magical.
-	- *If converting from another system:*
-		- *NPCs from an [Ancestry](../Ancenstries/Ancestry.md) are not considered magical.*
-		- *Creatures that have ever existed on Earth are not magical.*

 ### Narrative Explanation
-PCs get [XP](Experience%20Points.md) by being around and absorbing magic.
+PCs get [XP](Experience%20Points.md) primarily by passively absorbing magic.
 This is what allows them to gain [Abilities](../Chosen%20Statistics/Ability%20Scores.md) so much faster than, say, a wizard studying alone in their tower getting no new items.
 Making your own spell scrolls or potions does not count as finding magic items, you already have that magic.
-## Session Method (Character Games)
+## Session Method (Story Games)
 This optional [XP](Experience%20Points.md) rule is as follows.
 It is better suited for less lethal games.
 - The referee awards 1-5 [XP](Experience%20Points.md) at the end of the session based on how successful the party was that session, however this campaign defines success.
 	- [XP](Experience%20Points.md) rewards of 3 or 4 should be how much a competent group usually gets.